-In some ways, hotel fees are even more annoying than airline fees, because it is difficult to get information about every fee charged by a particular hotel without calling the front desk, which can be time-consuming if you are comparing several different hotels in a particular location.
+Hotel fees can be even more annoying than airline fees, because it is difficult to get information about every fee charged by a particular hotel without calling the front desk.
+This process can be time-consuming if you are comparing several hotels.

 Avoiding Hotel Fees

 Some hotel fees are unavoidable.
-For example, if your hotel charges a parking fee and there is nowhere else to park your car, you can either pay to park your car or leave your car at home.
+If your hotel charges a parking fee and there is nowhere else to park your car, you can pay to park your car or leave your car at home.

 It is possible, however, to avoid some hotel fees.
-If your hotel charges a resort fee and you don't plan to use any of the services or privileges that fee covers, talk with the desk clerk when you check in and ask if you can have the resort fee waived.
-You can avoid telephone fees by using your own cell phone or by not making any calls from your room.
+If your hotel charges a resort fee and you don't plan to use the services or privileges that fee covers, talk with the desk clerk when you check in and ask to have the resort fee waived.
+Avoid telephone fees by using your own cell phone.
 If you skip watching movies and premium television, you will not have to pay extra for them.